-It has been reported that, in presence of wide damaged areas including corpus callosum white matter and sub cortical regions, structural and functional reorganization is not limited to spared areas of the injured hemisphere, but may occur in homotopic regions of the intact hemisphere (Jones & Schallert 1992).
+It has been reported that, in presence of wide damaged areas including corpus callosum white matter and subcortical regions, structural and functional reorganization is not limited to spared areas of the injured hemisphere, but may occur in homotopic regions of the intact hemisphere (Jones and Schallert 1992).
 We investigated the presynaptic vesicular transporters expression in the homotopic contralateral region without finding any significant change in both glutamatergic and GABAergic transporters, thus making unlikely that plastic rearrangements of contralateral presynaptic terminals could be induced by ChABC in our model of focal ischemia.
-As following a cortical injury animals adjust forelimb movements to compensate for deficits in the affected limb (Whishaw et al 2004), true recovery may be masked (Whishaw 2000; Whishaw et al 1991), or even hindered (Alaverdashvili et al 2008; Alaverdashvili et al 2007), by the use of alternative movement strategies, often resulting in postural compensation (Krasovsky & Levin 2010).
+As following a cortical injury animals adjust forelimb movements to compensate for deficits in the affected limb (Whishaw et al. 2004), true recovery may be masked (Whishaw et al. 1991; Whishaw 2000), or even hindered (Alaverdashvili et al. 2007, 2008), by the use of alternative movement strategies, often resulting in postural compensation (Krasovsky and Levin 2010).
 Lack of plasticity in the contralateral motor cortex may preserve perilesional circuitry from minimal maladaptive interference, often invoked to justify inappropriate stimulation evoked movements.